Lost Dimension: Story

 In the normal ending, any undetected traitors defect and attack at the top of the Pillar.
 After Sho and his remaining comrades defeat them (if there are any traitors), they defeat The End in a final battle.
 The End claims that the traitors were merely trying to save the world, same as the other members of S.E.A.L.E.D, and that his own goal was simply to force Sho to suffer, not to destroy or save any world.
 He accuses Sho of sentencing him to death, and causing the deaths of millions, but refuses to elaborate and has a strangely unfazed attitude upon defeat.

 After completing the game on a "New Game Plus" (at least the second playthrough) where Sho has maximized his bonds with all of the teammates (bond levels carry over to future playthroughs), a True Ending is unlocked which explains the backstory of the game.
 Ten years earlier, Earth was facing eventual destruction from a meteor, and scientists implanted powerful "fate materia" into 12 young children in an attempt to clone a new dimension where this disaster would be averted - these were the 11 members of S.E.A.L.E.D., and The End.
 This materia was the source of the psychics' powers in-game.
 However, the cloned dimension still seemed destined to destruction; the meteor was in it as well.
 Six of the fate materia were materia of change, and six of constancy.
 The effects canceled out.
 A young Sho was asked to divide the group using his precognitive powers and send only those who would allow a new fate to the new dimension - those with the change materia.
 Sho and the random five allies had the "change" materia, while The End and the random five traitors were sentenced to stay in the doomed world.
 Due to The End's ability to travel between dimensions, each of the different permutations for the allies in a playthrough represent a different dimension where Sho chose different allies (but always chose The End as one of those to leave behind).
 The End rigged the whole erasure system to force a more mature Sho to suffer the weight of his actions in knowingly sending a comrade to their death, and to relive his choices from ten years earlier.
-After being defeated by the party, The End forgives Sho on the basis of his youth, with the help of his erasure machine and Sho's growing powers forged from the bond of his allies, destroy's the meteor about to destroy the "old" world, saving it, the End and the 5 allies of his.
-(Who are revealed to be still alive if erased.)
+After being defeated by the party, The End makes peace with Sho; with the help of his erasure machine and Sho's growing powers forged from the bonds of his allies, Sho destroys the meteor and saves the "old" world, The End, and the 5 "traitors".